View this document as: a single page | multiple pages.

 Attribute Bundles

-As an alternative to sending attributes directly from the IdP, attributes can be collected into bundles that are signed by the CSP.
-These attribute bundles can be independently verified by the RP.
-This pattern is commonly used by a subscriber-controlled wallet.
-Some examples of technologies used to bundle attributes are Selective Disclosure JSON Web Tokens [SD-JWT] and the mDoc security object defined in [ISOIEC18013-5].
+As an alternative to sending attributes directly from the IdP in an assertion or identity API, attribute values and derived attribute values can be collected into bundles that are signed by the CSP.
+These attribute bundles can be verified by the RP using the cryptographic protections of the attribute bundle, independently of protections provided by the IdP.
+Attribute bundles are commonly used by subscriber-controlled wallets.
+Some examples of technologies used to bundle attributes are Selective Disclosure JSON Web Tokens [SD-JWT], the Verifiable Credentials Data Model defined in [VC], and the mDoc Mobile Security Object defined in [ISOIEC18013-5].

 Derived Attribute Values

 Derived attribute values increase the privacy of a system since they allow a more focused release of information to the RP.
 While some federation systems allow the RP to dynamically query for an arbitrary derived attribute value at request time, many common use cases can be accommodated by the IdP pre-calculating common derived attribute values and offering them as alternatives to the full attribute value.
+To preserve privacy, derived attribute values SHALL NOT disclose the underlying attribute value to a requester.
+Selective disclosure technology, as found in some attribute bundles, can be used to carry both full attribute values and derived attribute values in the same response, disclosing only that which is necessary for the application.

 Identity APIs